icons

 • Wooden Furniture: Mix equal parts of white vinegar and water to clean wooden furniture.
 Wipe down surfaces to remove dust and grime.
 This solution can also help restore shine to wood finishes.

-• Glass and Mirrors: Just like in the bathroom, you can use vinegar and water solution to clean glass tabletops, picture frames, and mirrors in your living room or bedroom.
+• Glass and Mirrors: Just like in the bathroom, you can use a vinegar-and-water solution to clean glass tabletops, picture frames, and mirrors in your living room or bedroom.

-• Electronics: Use a soft cloth slightly dampened with vinegar and water solution to clean computer screens, TV screens, and other electronics.
+• Electronics: Use a soft cloth slightly dampened with a vinegar-and-water solution to clean computer and TV screens, and other electronics.
 Be cautious not to let any liquid drip into the electronics.

 Wardrobe Wonders: Tackling Tough Laundry Stains with Vinegar